-CIO and Vice Provost for Information & Educational Technology
+CIO and Vice Provost, Information and Educational Technology

-Ms. Viji Murali joined the University of California, Davis in August 2014 as Chief Information Officer and Vice Provost of Information and Educational Technology.
+Viji Murali joined the University of California, Davis in August 2014 as chief information officer and vice provost of Information and Educational Technology.

-With nearly three decades of experience in the field of information technology, Ms. Murali has led major initiatives in research, high-performance, instructional, administrative efficiency, and enterprise computing, as well as telecommunications.
-From 2007 to 2014, she was Vice President for Information Services and CIO at Washington State University where she was responsible for academic and administrative computing, convergent technologies (telecommunications, wired and wireless networks, VoIP, video), distance learning technologies and strategic planning and policy development for the IT enterprise.
+With nearly three decades of experience in the field of information technology, Murali has led major initiatives in research, high-performance, instructional, administrative efficiency, and enterprise computing, as well as telecommunications.
+From 2007 to 2014, she was vice president for Information Services and CIO at Washington State University where she was responsible for academic and administrative computing, convergent technologies (telecommunications, wired and wireless networks, VoIP, video), distance learning technologies and strategic planning and policy development for the IT enterprise.

-Previously, Ms. Murali served as the Vice President for Information Technology and CIO at Western Michigan University (WMU) for eight years.
-During her tenure at WMU major initiatives were launched for faculty such as the Laptop initiative, Teaching with Technology grants, Internet2 grants, and wireless enhancement projects.
+Previously, Murali served as the vice president for Information Technology and CIO at Western Michigan University (WMU) for eight years.
+During her tenure at WMU major initiatives were launched for faculty such as the Laptop Initiative, Teaching with Technology grants, Internet2 grants and wireless enhancement projects.

-Ms. Murali holds a bachelor’s degree in biology and chemistry, a master’s in organic chemistry, four years of graduate Research experience in Organic Chemistry all from India and a M.S. in Computer Science from the University of Arizona, Tucson.
+Murali holds a bachelor’s degree in biology and chemistry, a master’s in organic chemistry, four years of graduate research experience in Organic Chemistry all from India and a master's in Computer Science from the University of Arizona.